dfloer/SC2k-docs/text data spec.md

 # Text File Specifications

 Covers the contents of the newspapers in DATA_USA and [other ingame text](#other-ingame-text) in TEXT_USA (though it should work for other localizations, only tested with the USA version).
-Written for the Windows 95 Special Edition version.
+Written for the Windows 95 Special Edition version, with differences noted.
+The DOS version of the data files is different, but the text and rules inside appear to be the same, barring some minor differences.

 ## Newspapers

 DATA_USA.DAT has the raw newspaper text, and some metadata on how to build stories.
 DATA_USA.IDX has an index for reading the various parts of the newspaper data file.
 This specification is incomplete in exactly how this file works, but is enough to figure out what is going on.

 ### Basic format specification:

 DATA_USA.IDX contains offsets for certain sections in the DATA_USA.DAT file.
 This is used to break segments into specific lengths.
 The names for each section come from the Mac version of SimCity 2000, where this data is stored in DATA resources in the resource fork.

 | id    | length | name          | purpose                      |